controversial/wikipedia-map/README.md

     - [x] The area with the network should contain instructions when it is blank
     - [x] Create a more thorough help dialog explaining controls, etc. which also includes the README
   - [x] Add a "Random Article" button
+  - [ ] Create a *better* help menu that pops up when a user first visits
+- [x] Allow inputting of multiple starts
+  - [x] Build an interface for this
 - [ ] While waiting for a node to expand, show a spinner on it to indicate progress is happening

 #### Interaction
-- [x] single clicking on a node will show a traceback of how you arrived at that node, kind of like breadcrumbs
+- [x] Hovering over a node will show a traceback of how you arrived at that node, kind of like breadcrumbs
 - [x] mobile optimization: Implement a separate set of controls for touch devices
-- [x] On desktop, single-click to expand, hover to highlight path back
-- [x] On both desktop and mobile, double-click a node to open the corresponding wikipedia page in a new tab
+- [x] On both desktop and mobile, double-click (or tap) a node to open the corresponding wikipedia page in a new tab
 - [x] Improve efficiency of highlighting the nodes